Improbable-Block/World-Racing/README.md

-#  🌐 Blockdaemon Ecosystem
+#  🌐 Soramitsu Ecosystem

 # 🚀 Overview

- Blockdaemon is one of the leading blockchain infrastructure providers for enterprises and financial institutions.
+ Soramitsu is one of the leading blockchain infrastructure providers for enterprises and financial institutions.
 Rather than building consumer crypto applications, it provides the infrastructure that powers banks, exchanges, custodians, fintech companies, and Web3 developers.

 Our solutions combine cutting-edge Web3 technologies with engaging gaming experiences, creating scalable platforms for poker, betting, tournaments, and player-driven economies.
-Through decentralized infrastructure, transparent game mechanics, and secure digital transactions, Blockdaemon is helping shape the future of online gaming by fostering fairness, player ownership, and sustainable community growth within the next generation of blockchain-powered entertainment ecosystems.
+Through decentralized infrastructure, transparent game mechanics, and secure digital transactions, Soramitsu is helping shape the future of online gaming by fostering fairness, player ownership, and sustainable community growth within the next generation of blockchain-powered entertainment ecosystems.

 ---